antmicro/kenning-pipeline-manager/docs/source/specification-format.md

 * `pill` - pill of the node unless a node sets its own `pill`.
 * `minimal` - flag informing whether to use special minimized style for the node.
 Note that icon and title card won't be visible when this is enabled.
 * `shape` - a link or path to SVG file, allowing to define custom shape for node.
+* `clean` - flag informing whether to use special clean style for the node.
+Only title and port endpoints will be visible in this style.
+Interface names and properties will be hidden.

 Field values are defined the same way as in [Node](#node) specification, however, `icon` can obtain [Navbar item](#navbar-item) `iconName` values as well.